nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Test case: `delete-appt UNIQUE_ID` (Appointment already deleted)
        Expected: Error message indicating the appointment does not exist.

-2. Deleting an appointment with an invalid id
+1. Deleting an appointment using an invalid id.

-    1. Test case: `delete-appt UNIQUE_ID`
+   1. Test case: `delete-appt UNIQUE_ID` (`UNIQUE_ID` is not a positive integer)
    Expected: Error message indicating an invalid id.
 No appointment is deleted.

-1. _{ more test cases …​ }_

 ### Saving data